Make a Natural Home Remedy to Fix Strained Vocal Cords Apple Cider Vinegar vs Onion Syrup vs Salt ... and 13 more

 Consume lots of green leafy vegetables and fresh fruits rich in vitamins and minerals to keep the throat environment clean and to speed up the healing process.

-The method will restore moisture to the membranous tissues and relax the inner muscles in the larynx area.
+Remember at the beginning of the article about air passing through and over the vocal cords?
+Steam treatments restore moisture to the membranous tissues and relax the inner muscles in the larynx area.
+You can purchase a steamer or make your own.

 - 3Inhale gently through the mouth for 5-10 minutes.